koor-tech/handbook-redux/docs/consulting/index.md

 ---
-title: Consulting Practice
+title: Support Services
 ---

-# Koor's Consulting Practice
+# Koor's Support Services

-A majority of Koor's revenue potential hinges on offering professional services, a.k.a. consulting, to customers who are having issues with their Rook/Ceph data storage.
-While we intend for the balance of revenue to shift towards renewal software subscriptions, a key part of the business will always involve helping those who are stuck.
+In the beginning, Koor offered consulting as a way to attract customers and to provide opportunities to learn about customer needs.
+Whatever we can learn by helping customers is likely to be useful when coming up with great product that address underlying issues.

+However, Koor needs to be a product company in order to have the economics that will allow rapid growth.
+We need to be able to leverage the value of a great product line that generates healthy margins so that we can reinvest into making better software that solves more problems.

+Whatever the long-term motivation, serving customers well is the only path to sustained growth.
+While we talk about consulting, the overarching goal is for customers to feel supported by Koor.
+That could be through a helpful answer to a question, fulfilling a commitment to provide regular service, or standing by a customer in a time of need when their systems are in disarray.

-This section of the handbook describes how we take care of customers with consulting engagements.
+This section of the handbook describes how we take care of customers.

 - [Tracking hours](./tracking)
 - [Keeping in touch](./keeping-in-touch)